The Animatrix: Matriculated

-The film deals with a group of above-ground human rebels who lure hostile machines to their laboratory to capture them and insert them into a "matrix" of their own design.
-Within this matrix, the humans attempt to teach the captured machines some of the positive traits of humanity, primarily compassion and empathy.
-The rebels' hope is that, once converted of its own volition, an "enlightened" machine will willingly assist Zion in its struggle against the machine-controlled totalitarianism which currently dominates the Earth.
+The film deals with a group of above-ground human rebels who lure hostile machines to their laboratory to capture them and insert them into a "Matrix" of their own design.
+Within this Matrix, humans attempt to teach the captured machines some of humanity's positive traits, primarily compassion and empathy.
+They hope that, once converted of its own volition, an "enlightened" machine will willingly assist Zion in its struggle against the machine-controlled totalitarianism which currently dominates the Earth.

-The film starts with a human woman Alexa looking out over the sea, watching for incoming machines, where she sees two "runners," one of the most intelligent robots, approaching.
+The film starts with a human woman, Alexa, looking out over the sea, watching for incoming machines, where she sees two "runners," one of the most intelligent robots, approaching.
 She leads them into the laboratory, where one runner gets ambushed and killed by a reprogrammed robot, but the second runner kills the robot before Alexa electrocutes it, knocking out the runner.
-The rebels insert the runner into their matrix.
-The robot experiences moments of mystery, horror, wonder and excitement, leading it to believe it may have an emotional bond with Alexa.
+The rebels insert the runner into their Matrix.
+The robot experiences moments of mystery, horror, wonder, and excitement, leading it to believe it may have an emotional bond with Alexa.

 However, the laboratory is attacked by Sentinel reinforcements.
-The rebels unplug themselves to defend their headquarters, along with the help of other captured machines.
-Alexa unplugs the runner that has now turned good, where it saves her from a machine.
+The rebels unplug themselves to defend their headquarters, aided by other captured machines.
+Alexa unplugs the runner, which has now turned good, saving her from a machine.
 The rebels and the attacking machines are all killed or destroyed, except for the runner.
-The robot plugs the dying Alexa and itself into the rebels' matrix.
-When Alexa realizes that she is trapped inside of the matrix with the runner, she is horrified, and her avatar screams and dissolves as the runner exits from the rebels' matrix to see a dead Alexa in front of him in the real world.
+The robot plugs the dying Alexa and itself into the rebels' Matrix.
+When Alexa realizes she is trapped in the Matrix with the runner, she is horrified, and her avatar screams and dissolves as the runner exits the rebels' Matrix to find a dead Alexa in the real world.
 The film ends with the "converted" runner standing outside, looking out over the sea, in a replica of the opening shot with Alexa.